ANSANJAY/StackMemoryManagement/7_Procedure Call Algorithm.md

-# Formalizing Procedure Call Algorithm
+# Formalizing Procedure Call Algorithm 📘

-### 📘 Concepts

 1. **Procedure Call Algorithm**:

-   - The procedure for calling a function involves setting up a stack frame in stack memory.
+   - The procedure for calling a function involves `setting up a stack frame` in stack memory.

-   - Arguments of the calling function are pushed onto the stack in reverse order by the caller.
+     - Arguments of the callee function are pushed onto the stack in reverse order by the `caller`.
-   - The address of the next instruction (return address) is pushed onto the stack frame by the caller.
+     - The address of the next instruction (return address) is pushed onto the stack frame by the `caller`.
-   - The calling function takes over, pushes the previous frame’s base pointer value, and copies ESP (Stack Pointer) value to EBP (Base Pointer).
+     - The callee function takes over, pushes the previous frame’s base pointer value, and copies ESP (Stack Pointer) value to EBP (Base Pointer).
      - The caller sets the program counter (IP register) and updates it to store the address of the next instruction in the callee function.
-   - The callee is responsible for pushing its local variables into the stack memory.
+     - The `callee` is responsible for pushing its `local variables into the stack memory`.
      - Once the callee’s stack frame is set up, it can execute its logic.
      - The stack pointer (ESP) is decremented with each push operation and incremented with each pop operation.
      - The stack grows downward, meaning lower memory addresses are used as the stack expands.
    - Pop operation frees up stack memory and increments the stack pointer, making memory available for further use.

 2. **Stack Memory and Stack Frame**: